-“Ivy, this one’s very special, so I’ll leave her to your tender mercies so you can concentrate on fixing her, without having to try and wind me up.
+“Ivy, this one’s very special, so I’ll leave her to your tender mercies so you can concentrate on fixing her, without having to waste your time trying to wind me up.
 Emily, do you want a drink before Ivy starts?
 Tea, coffee, water?”

 “Just water, please.”

 I brought Emily a plastic cup of cooled water from the machine.
 Ivy had donned a new white polythene disposable apron and had placed one over Emily’s clothes as well.

 “Ivy, Emily plays the piano, very well, so please see if you can work your magic so she can keep practicing without messing up the break.”